Are Law Schools Keeping up with Innovation in Law?.

 There are signs of progress.
 A Michigan State University initiative launched last November tracks legal services innovations in law schools in the US.
 Institutions such as Michigan State University, Stanford, Chicago-Kent and Northwestern lead the way with the most “innovations” to date.
 These “innovations” are judged on courses offered by the law schools; examples are Business of Law, Leadership programs, Innovative Thinking, Computational Law and Project Management; shown in Figure 1.
 The results of these new courses are yet to be determined having only been around for a few years, but they certainly represent the vocational training that is sorely missed in the traditional teaching of law, and hopefully more law schools will begin to follow their example.

-In anticipation of the emerging market of LegalTech, some Law Schools have partnered with their Universities’ technology department to offer a combined course.
+In anticipation of the emerging market of LegalTech, some Law Schools have partnered with their Universities’ technology department to offer a combined course for law students.
 For example, Michigan State Universities’ LegalRnD program and Stanford Law School’s CodeX program.
 They focus on teaching the law applicable to technology; such as Artificial Technology and Law, Blockchain and Law and Cybersecurity and Law.
-As LegalTech grows this is a very promising and prospective alternative career path that is best suited to millennials who have spent their whole lives surrounded by technology.
+As LegalTech grows this is a very promising and prospective alternative career path that is best suited to millennials who have spent their whole lives surrounded by LegalTech.

 Bringing innovation requires challenging the status quo.
-Evidence suggests that there are law schools that are not only paying attention to the changes to the legal industry but are showing change in their actions.
-They are collaborating with law firms, technology companies and even introducing completely new courses aimed at bridging the innovation and technology gap.
+Evidence suggests that there are law schools that are not only paying attention to the changes to the legal industry but are showing change in their actions in legal education.
+They are collaborating with law firms, technology companies and even introducing completely new courses aimed at bridging the innovation and LegalTech gap.
 This sets up a good path for other law schools to follow.
-A change towards a more vocational teaching style will significantly benefit young graduates and law firms by giving them a direct path into legal practice and better opportunities outside of law.
+A change towards a more vocational teaching style will significantly benefit young graduates, law students, and law firms by giving them a direct path into legal practice and better opportunities outside of law.
 But while there is promise, a lot remains uncertain; How long will it take for most law schools adapt to innovation?
-Is it too late for recent graduates?
-What skills does the lawyer of the future even need with the emerging market of LegalTech?
+Is it too late for recent law graduates?
+What further skills does the lawyer of the future even need with the emerging market of LegalTech?
 Well, all that is known for certain, is that it is turbulent times for law graduates and innovation is needed to help them overcome these challenges and thrive.

 Liam Dransfield